-Since FY2015, the Company has conducted annual reviews of pay disparity and creates action plans to address circumstances of unexplainable pay disparity.
+Since FY2015, the Company has conducted annual reviews of pay disparity and created action plans to address circumstances of unexplainable pay disparity.
 In some cases, the issues are addressed over several pay increase periods.
-The review conducted in FY2022 revealed that over the past year, the overall gender gap has decreased for both annual salary and total remuneration packages.
+On 31 May 2023, the Company submitted its annual compliance report to the Workplace Gender Equality Agency and reported an organisation-wide gender pay gap for total remuneration for the 2022-23 reporting period at 4.5%, compared to 6.7% for the previous year.

 The Group partners with a range of external organisations aligned with its diversity and inclusion activities.
-These organisations include Diversity Council Australia, Pride in Diversity, SageCo, Queensland Tourism Industry Council, Wear It Purple HostPlus, Asian Leadership project and Minus18.
-The Group has also participated in initiatives such as Harmony Day and International Women's Day.
+These organisations include Diversity Council Australia, Pride in Diversity, Queensland Tourism Industry Council, Wear It Purple, HostPlus, Asian Leadership Project and Minus18.
+The Group has also participated in initiatives such as Movember and International Women's Day.